 The Robinhood Cash Management feature has its perks.
-For example you can earn a decent 0.30% APY on your uninvested cash.
+For example you can earn 5% APY for Robinhood Gold Members or 1.5% APY for non-Gold members on your uninvested cash.
 There’s no monthly fees or minimum balance.
 It is FDIC-insured through a third-party bank and you can use a debit card.

 The drawbacks are that there’s limited customer service options and there’s no cash or check deposits.
 It’s a fairly new service so use it at your own risk.
-For all the similarities, it is not a bank account, and in order to actually snag that 0.30% APY on your dollars, users must have a Robinhood brokerage account.
+For all the similarities, it is not a bank account, and in order to actually snag that interest rate on your dollars, users must have a Robinhood brokerage account.

 Is Robinhood Good For Long Term Investing?

 If my own experience is anything to go off of, with the set it and forget it features Robinhood has to offer (recurring investments, limit orders) you can definitely see some good returns over time without having to worry too much about it day to day.
 It’s usually the best strategy and Robinhood makes it easy.